Create Guide Templates

 Templates determine how Guide displays selected entry points on your website.
 Template types include:

-• Customer portal: Use this to offer a CXone Expert knowledge base as a customer portal and additional entry points in the Guide widget.
+• Customer portal: Use this to offer a Expert knowledge base as a customer portal and additional entry points in the Guide widget.

 Be sure you create the channel buttons and entry points before starting this task.

-Create a Single Channel Template
+Create a Single Button Template

 Myra, the Jungle Support manager, wants to offer the chat channel on the home page of the website.
-She creates a single channel template that offers the chat button that appears at the bottom-left of the home page of the Jungle website:
+She creates a single button template that offers the chat button that appears at the bottom-left of the home page of the Jungle website:

 A round button with an image of chat bubbles that customers click to start a chat with an agent.